Today we (like many of you) received a 4-page, single-spaced letter from our senior pastor, reading in part: ".

 To use your own analogy (and the "cheating on your wife" analogy is a good one): if we are telling you we don't believe you love your wife, it is because for 21 years, you have never told her you love her, you have never told anyone else that you love her, have never exhibited signs of loving her, in fact never mention her at all--other than to confide to a couple of people in some detail that you are cheating on her.
 You repeat your wedding vows to her on your anniversary but have assured people it is okay to say your wedding vows even if you don't mean them, as an acknowledgment that they used to mean something, at least to other people.

-How about breaking the silence and sharing your heart with us, even if it is full of doubts or reservations?
+your heart with us, even if it is full of doubts or reservations?
 Just tell us the truth.

 Or are your real views included in what you have your yes-men tell us "we are not supposed to know," that "can't be revealed until everything is in place"?